lifeparticle/JS-Cheatsheet/README.md

 # Logical OR (||)

-Logical OR (||) evaluates operands from left to right.
-It returns value of the first truthy operand.
-If all values are falsy, it returns value of the last operand.
+Logical OR (||) evaluates operands from left to the right.
+It returns the value of the first truthy operand.
+If all values are falsy, it returns the value of the last operand.

 ```js
 result = "" || "foo"; //  'foo'